 Nothing Phone 1 – cat in the sun.
 Photo: Joshua Waller

 View full-size samples: No light, GLYPH light, LED light.
+Photo: Joshua Waller

 Ultra-wide macro focus compared to wide-angle camera macro focus.
 Here you'll spot better colour reproduction on the main camera.
 Photo: Joshua Waller

-Ultra-wide angle macro focus (left) compared to wide-angle camera macro focus (right).
+Ultra-wideangle macro focus (left) compared to wideangle camera macro focus (right).
 Here you’ll spot better colour reproduction on the main camera, as well as more pleasing background blur.
 Click to view full-size originals: Ultra-wide-angle macro, Wide-angle-macro.
 Photo: Joshua Waller

-Macro performance can be very good from both cameras, with a close focus distance from the ultra-wide-angle camera of just 4cm, however, the camera doesn’t automatically switch to the ultra-wide-angle camera (in the normal photo mode) so you’ll need to manually switch to the ultra-wide, or go and select the macro mode before benefitting from this.
+However, the camera doesn’t automatically switch to the ultra-wideangle camera (in the normal photo mode) so you’ll need to manually switch to it, or go and select the macro mode before benefitting from this.
 The main camera can also focus relatively close as well, giving great results.

 Food photography with the Nothing Phone 1